vuestorefront/storefront-next13-boilerplate/GUIDE.md

 LHCI configuration + assertion values are stored in /lighthouserc.json

-You can find more information about configuring LHCI in THIS ARTICLE (https://web.dev/lighthouse-ci/) and in official documentation(https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md).
+You can find more information about configuring LHCI in [THIS ARTICLE](https://web.dev/lighthouse-ci/) and in [official documentation](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md).

-Run tests automatically on GitHub Action
+**Run tests automatically on GitHub Action**

-Automatic LHCI tests on every PR is configured, you don’t even need to have codebase released, the build is done automatically on GithubAction.
+Automatic LHCI tests on every PR is configured, you don’t even need to have the codebase released, the build is done automatically on GithubAction.

 You can find workflow configuration at